BU Law Scholarships For JD Students

 JD students who are awarded scholarships as entering students will receive those same scholarships for each of their three years.
 Scholarship renewal is not dependent upon a student maintaining a particular cumulative GPA, but does require that a student comply with the academic policies and regulations of the School of Law.
 This allows students to plan their finances with certainty.
 We do not reserve funds to make new awards to students in their second or third years.

 Early Decision Distinguished Scholars

-Students accepted through BU Law’s binding early decision process will receive this full tuition scholarship.
+Students accepted through BU Law’s Distinguished Scholar Binding Early Decision program will receive this full tuition scholarship.
 An additional application is not required.
 An applicant for the early decision program who is not admitted as part of the early decision program, but is admitted later in the admissions cycle, will be considered for the same scholarship aid as other admitted students.

 Dean’s Scholar Program

 The Dean’s Scholar Program honors a small number of admitted students who have demonstrated extraordinary academic achievements with a significant scholarship award and designation as a Dean’s Scholar.
 An additional application is not required.

 BU Law Merit Scholarship

 Our Merit Scholarships are awarded based on a student’s admissions file and do not require a separate application.
 The decision to award a merit scholarship may be made at the time of admission or at any time after a student has been admitted.
 Students who submit the required financial aid application materials may receive both a Merit Scholarship and a need-based Alumni Scholarship, if they qualify.

 The Public Interest Scholarship program provides a full tuition scholarship for all three years to a number of our students who have demonstrated their desire to pursue a career in public interest law.
 The definition of public interest law is broad and includes both domestic and international work; direct service, impact litigation, and policy work; and government and non-profit work.
 Application deadline is February 1.